ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 cp mount.cifs /host_tmp/
 ```
 {:codeblock}

 Now that the `mount.cifs` file is copied to the host you can exit the docker container by entering the `exit` command or pressing **ctrl+d**.
 When you're back in the CoreOS system, you can mount the CIFS share with the following command:
 ```
 /tmp/mount.cifs //nasXXX.service.softlayer.com/USERNAME -o username=USERNAME,password=PASSWORD /path/to/mount
 ```
 {:pre}

 ## Mounting ISCSI

-This isn't supported currently in CoreOS but is in line for a future release - https://github.com/coreos/bugs/issues/634
+This isn't supported currently in CoreOS but is in line for a future release. - https://github.com/coreos/bugs/issues/634